 1. What is a Chapter 7 Bankruptcy and how does it work?

-A chapter 7 bankruptcy is a proceeding under federal law in which one seeks relief under the Bankruptcy Code.
+A Chapter 7 bankruptcy is a proceeding under federal law in which one seeks relief under the Bankruptcy Code.
 Additionally Chapter 7 is a chapter of the Bankruptcy Code that deals with liquidation.
-Also, one must turn his or her nonexempt property, if any exists, over to a trustee, who then converts the property to cash and pays the person’s creditors.
-In return, the debtor receives a chapter 7 discharge.
+Also, one must turn his or her nonexempt property, if any exists, over to a Trustee, who then converts the property to cash and pays the debtor’s creditors.
+In return, the debtor receives a Chapter 7 discharge.

 2. What is a discharge?

 It is a Court Order releasing a Debtor from all dischargeable debts and ordering the creditors not to attempt to collect from the Debtor.
 A debt that is discharged is a debt that the Debtor is released from and does not have to pay.

-3. Who is permitted to file a chapter 7 case?
+3. Who is permitted to file a Chapter 7?

 Any person who resides in, does business in, or has property in the United States and has not previously filed a prior bankruptcy case dismissed within the last 180 days.
-To be permitted to maintain a chapter 7 bankruptcy case a person must qualify for chapter 7 relief under a process called means testing.
+To be permitted to maintain a Chapter 7 bankruptcy a person must qualify for Chapter 7 relief under a process called means testing.

 4. What types of debts are not dischargeable in a Chapter 7?

 (1) Most tax debts and debts incurred to pay nondischargeable tax debts.

 (2) Money, property, services, or credit obtained by means of fraud.

-(3) Debts not listed on the chapter 7 forms, unless the creditor knew of the bankruptcy case in time to file a claim.
+(3) Debts not listed on the Chapter 7 forms, unless the creditor knew of the bankruptcy in time to file a claim.